National Space Sustainability Competition

 Students react to observation in classroom lab

-Designing a Sustainable Future on the Moon
+Designing a Sustainable Future Beyond Earth

 • Address sustainability principles (e.g., reuse, modularity, efficiency, resilience)